terraform-aws-modules/terraform-aws-atlantis/README.md

 }
 ```

-Read more in [this post](https://medium.com/@alsmola/alb-authentication-with-g-suite-saml-using-cognito-858e35564dc8) and a helpful [SAML Cognito Terraform module](https://github.com/alloy-commons/alloy-open-source/tree/master/terraform-modules/gsuite-saml-cognito).

 #### Allow GitHub Webhooks Unauthenticated Access

-If you are using one of the authentication methods above along with commercial GitHub, you'll need to allow unauthenticated access to GitHub's Webhook static IPs:
+If you are using one of the authentication methods above along with managed GitHub (not self-hosted enterprise version), you'll need to allow unauthenticated access to GitHub's Webhook static IPs:

 ```hcl
 allow_unauthenticated_access = true